Research Branch

-The purpose of the Office of Research is to:
+The purpose of the Research Branch is to:

 1. Create and implement a research agenda to support the Maryland State Department of Education’s mission;